jessemillar/class-notes/tech-201/lessons/lesson-17.md

 ## Paul
 - Originally a Jew who was miraculously converted by a vision of the resurrected Jesus while on a trip to Damascus
 - Persecuted the Christians before his conversion
+- His work changed the Church from a Jewish-Christian church to a gentile church
+	- Problems over common meals forced the change

+## Gnosticism
+- Secret knowledge only known by few
+	- Associated with creation story
+	- Supported by the Apocryphal works
+	- Two aspects of God (loving vs. harsh)
+	- Matter is the source of all evil
+- Two Gnostic groups
+	1. Intellectuals
+	1. Occult/magic
+- Labeled a cult
+- Influence almost split the church

+## Theodosius
+- Emperor
+- Made Nicene Christianity the state religion
+- Made the Catholic church the state church
+- Made heresy against Christianity a state crime